MarketSquare/robotframework-style-guide/Resources/horizontal_spacing.md

 The recommended file format is the [space separated format](https://robotframework.org/robotframework/latest/RobotFrameworkUserGuide.html#space-separated-format), which means that spacing between tokes is **4 spaces**

-While other spacing is allowed, a minimum of 2 spaces is needed for the robot framework parser.
-The 4 spaces are for readability and lesser chance of missing out on spaces that are not very well visible.
-Using spaces instead of other allowed characters like `|` or a tab (`\t`)

 - Separators in line
   - [v] Separators between Keywords and Arguments
   - [v] Separators between Arguments